xupgit/awslabs/GUI_Flow_lab.md

 1. Either select **Project &gt; Build Project** or click on the (![alt tag](./images/Fig-build.png)) button
     This will build the project including gui\_flow\_example.exe file under the Emulation-HW directory
 1. Select **Run &gt; Run Configurations…** to open the configurations window
-1. Click on the **Environemnt** tab and change the LD_LIBRARY_PATH to **/opt/xilinx/xrt/lib**, leaving the other two variables to the default settings.
+1. Click on the **Environment** tab and change the LD_LIBRARY_PATH to **/opt/xilinx/xrt/lib**, leaving the other two variables to the default settings.
 This is required to see activities on the Kernel side using Xilinx Run Time library (xrt)
     <p align="center">
     <img src ="./images/guiflow_lab/FigGUIflowLab-9-1.png"/>
     </p>